 New build snagging survey costs

 If you’re purchasing a new build home, you’ll want to conduct a snagging survey.
 These surveys can pinpoint issues from minor cosmetic problems to severe structural defects.
 Ideally, your new build snagging survey should be conducted before the exchange.
 However, if this is not permitted by your developer, arrange for the snagging survey to be done as soon as possible after you move in.
-The usual cost for new build snagging surveys starts from £300.
+In 2025, snagging surveys typically start at £350, with more detailed inspections costing upwards of £600 depending on property size.

 A snagging report will: